Skip to main content

 • Collecting link databases - for A-Poster, XRumer, AllSubmitter, etc.

-• Any other options involving parsing Ask.com in one form or another
+• Any other uses involving scraping Ask.com in some form

-• Queries must be specified as search phrases, just as if you were entering them directly into the Ask.com search form, for example:
+Queries should be search phrases, exactly as if they were entered directly into the Ask.com search form, for example:

 test

-You can use built-in macros to multiply queries, for example, we want to get a very large database of forums, specify several main queries in different languages:
+You can use built-in macros to multiply queries, for example, if we want to get a very large database of forums, we specify several basic queries in different languages:

 forum